SrishtiSingh-hub/srishti-portfolio/README.md

 Hey!
 Welcome to my portfolio.

- It's coming up tomorrow when I learned HTML and CSS.

- For now, I know:
+ Here are the few technologies that I have learned so far:

- 1. JavaScript
+ 1. HTML
- 2. NodeJs
+ 2. CSS
- 3. Repl.it
+ 3. JavaScript
- 4. CHALK
+ 4. NodeJs
+ 5. Git
+ 6. ReactJs
+ 7. Repl.it
+ 8. Web Hosting